-The XE isn't just all about the XK's hand-me-downs.
-It has some distinct features of its own.
+The XE wasn't just all about the XK's hand-me-downs.
+It had some distinct features of its own.
 The most notable is the shutter.
 The XK used a titanium horizontal-travel shutter in the style of the Nikon F. The XE would be the first Minolta with a metal-bladed vertical-travel shutter (a la the Nikkormat EL).
 Copal was and continues to be a leading supplier of shutters to the camera companies.
 They often collaborate with the manufacturers to design and produce a shutter that will meet the performance and reliability needs of a particular model.
 The first Japanese mechanical vertical-travel focal-plane shutter for an SLR was introduced by Konica in 1960 and it evolved with help from Mamiya and Copal into the Copal Square I. To start with, only Konica, Pentax, and Mamiya had access to this shutter.
-Because Nikon sub-contracted the production of it's amateur level Nikkorex F to Mamiya, they were able to use the Square I shutter beginning in 1962.
+Because Nikon sub-contracted the production of its amateur level Nikkorex F to Mamiya, they were able to use the Square I shutter beginning in 1962.
 In 1965, the Copal Square S was introduced and Nikon could now use it in their new Nikkormat cameras.
 Electronic versions of the Square S were used in the Nikkormat EL and the Canon EF (the EF using a hybrid system with mechanical speeds from 1/1000 - 1/2 sec. and electronic control from 1 to 30 sec.).
 Because of its vertical orientation, the Square S offered a higher flash-sync speed than horizontal-travel shutters.
 The biggest issue with the metal-bladed Square S was that it was noisier than traditional cloth shutters.
 In the case of the XE, Leitz did the primary design and collaborated with Copal to produce a quieter shutter.
 You can definitely hear the difference!
 Leitz has also long been very conscious about the responsiveness of a camera.
 Their rangefinders were justly famed for their minimal shutter lag (around 16 milliseconds for an M3).
 An SLR has a major handicap in this regard: time has to be allowed for raising the mirror out of the way before exposure.
 With the XE, Minolta and Leitz were able reduce shutter lag to 38ms, making it one of the most responsive SLRs of its era and as fast as the modern-day Nikon F6.
 The XE is the only Minolta SLR to feature the gorgeous Copal-Leitz shutter.
 Speeds are from 1/1000 to 4 sec., with a mechanical back-up of 1/90 sec. which is also the flash-sync speed.

 The XE features a superior multiple exposure function to the XK.
 The XK requires the user to push in the film rewind release button on the bottom of the camera before winding the film advance lever to re-cock the shutter for the next exposure.
 On the XE, you simply push a lever concentric to the film advance lever with your index finger which exposes a red dot and then wind the advance lever.
 It's quicker, more convenient, and the exposure counter does not advance as it does on the XK.
 The XE also uses the standard ISO flash hot-shoe as opposed to the XK's blatant adoption of Nikon's inconvenient over-the-rewind-knob contraption.

 But what makes the XE exceptional is not its features so much as the integration of all its controls and mechanisms.
 In other words, how it feels.
 The XE feels like it has been machined from a single billet of brass.
 Controls move precisely and positively, yet oh so smoothly!
-It has the finest film advance of any SLR we have tried.
+It has one of the finest film advance mechanisms of any vintage SLR.
 People rave about the smoothness of the Nikon F3's advance with all of its ball bearings, and it is definitely one of the best.
 But an XE feels like silk on silk, its Leitz heritage shining through.
 Cost-cutting was only a couple of years away, so the XE makes a strong argument as the pinnacle of material and build quality among Minolta manual focus SLRs.
 And it certainly holds its own against any other contemporary SLR.
 It's the epitome of "brass & glass", especially when paired with an MC Rokkor lens.
 If holding one in your hands doesn't make you want to go take pictures, check for a pulse ;-).